dgerabagi/data-curation-environment/flattened_repo.md

     ```

 After these commands complete, refresh your GitHub repository page.
 You should see all of your project files.

+## 4. Sample Development Workflow with DCE and Git

+Git is a powerful tool for managing the iterative changes produced by the DCE.
+It allows you to quickly test an AI's proposed solution and revert it cleanly if it doesn't work, without losing your place.

+### Step 1: Start with a Clean State
+Before starting a new cycle, ensure your working directory is clean.
+You can check this with `git status`.
+All your previous changes should be committed.

+### Step 2: Generate a Prompt and Get Responses
+Use the DCE to generate a `prompt.md` file.
+Use this prompt to get multiple responses (e.g., 4 to 8) from your preferred AI model.

+### Step 3: Paste and Parse
+Paste the responses into the Parallel Co-Pilot Panel and click "Parse All".

+### Step 4: Accept and Test
+1. Review the responses and find one that looks promising.
+2. Select that response and use the **"Accept Selected Files"** button to write the AI's proposed changes to your workspace.
+3. Now, compile and test the application.
+Does it work?
+Does it have errors?

+### Step 5: The "Restore" Loop
+This is where Git becomes a powerful part of the workflow.

+*   **If the changes are bad (e.g., introduce bugs, don't work as expected):**
+    1. Open the terminal in VS Code.
+    2. Run the command: `git restore .`
+    3. This command instantly discards all uncommitted changes in your workspace, reverting your files to the state of your last commit.
+    4. You are now back to a clean state and can go back to the Parallel Co-Pilot Panel, select a *different* AI response, and click "Accept Selected Files" again to test the next proposed solution.

+*   **If the changes are good:**
+    1. Open the Source Control panel in VS Code.
+    2. Stage the changes (`git add .`).
+    3. Write a commit message (e.g., "Feat: Implement user login via AI suggestion C15").
+    4. Commit the changes.
+    5. You are now ready to start the next development cycle from a new, clean state.

+This iterative loop of `accept -> test -> restore` allows you to rapidly audition multiple AI-generated solutions without fear of corrupting your codebase.
 </file>

 <file path="src/Artifacts/T15.
 Template - A-B-C Testing Strategy for UI Bugs.md">